LiveIntent/qa-challenge/README.md

 terms how you think about QA software engineering in your professional life.
 We want you to use the languages, tools, and setup with which you feel most comfortable.

+**We'll be looking at various aspects of the solution:**
+* code readability
+* code structure
+* maintainability
+* edge cases coverage
+* configurable scenarios, e.g. we'd like to test this service on an actual environment using real AWS Kinesis.

 ## Functional requirements

 For this challenge, we ask you to write a test suite that covers the routing service for a fictional